 The Henry Semester in Washington, D.C.

 In Washington, D.C. you'll gain a real-world perspective on the ideas you've learned in the classroom at Calvin.
-Political science major or not, you can work with Career Development to find a place to gain valuable experience in your field of study.
-And all this with the nation's capital as the backdrop.
-You might work at CNN, the Canadian Embassy, the Department of Transportation, Amnesty International or even the White House—the possibilities are seemingly endless.
+Whatever your major, you can work with Career Development to find a place to gain valuable experience in your field of study.

 - Things to do